fernando-mashimo/data-insights-provider-back-end-monorepo/README.md

 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

+## Testing Locally
+As this stack is using many AWS services, it is recommended to test the stack in the AWS environment.
+However you can test the lambda functions locally connected to real AWS services, as long as you have the AWS CLI configured with permissions to access the services.

+As lambda handler are just node script, you can test it locally using jest tests.

+We recommend the following steps to test the "use cases" and "input/output adapters" locally:
+1. Get the AWS CLI environment variables credentials.
+2. Add them to the `.env` file in the root of the project.
+3. Create a new jest test, and test your real classes (call them, make expect of it, to easily rerun).
+4. Run the jest test normally.
+5. Delete or comment the test to avoid running it on production.

+After that you can make the deploy to the AWS environment, and test the infrastructure.

 ## Folder Structure

 ```bash